Lisa Ko: Career

 In an interview in Electric Literature, Ko says that her novels "look at the relationship of Asian Americans to the US imperial project.
 They both also touch on the gap and tension between the stories we are told and stories we tell ourselves, and the importance—and complications—of community."

-Ko is the recipient of fellowships from Hedgebrook, MacDowell, the Black Mountain Institute at the University of Nevada, Ucross, Blue Mountain Center, the New York Foundation for the Arts, and the Lower Manhattan Cultural Council, among others.
-She has been a guest speaker at many schools, book festivals, and universities and has taught creative writing at Indiana University, the New School, the City College of New York, the One Story Summer Writers Conference, and in many community settings.
+Ko is the recipient of fellowships from Hedgebrook, MacDowell, the Black Mountain Institute, Ucross, Blue Mountain Center, the New York Foundation for the Arts, and the Lower Manhattan Cultural Council, among others.
+She has been a guest speaker at schools, book festivals, and universities and has taught creative writing at Indiana University, The New School, the City College of New York, the One Story Summer Writers Conference, and in community settings.
 In 2019, she taught in the DREAMing Out Loud program at Queens College.
-Her work is often taught in high school and college classes throughout the United States.
+Her work has been taught in college classes throughout the United States.

 The Leavers

 Ko published her first novel, The Leavers, with Algonquin Books of Chapel Hill in 2017 after winning the 2016 PEN/Bellwether Prize for Socially Engaged Fiction.
-Established by Barbara Kingsolver, the prize awards $25,000 as well as a book contract for a work of previously unpublished fiction engaging social justice topics.
 Ko submitted her novel for the prize after working on it for seven years, as part of her goal to receive 50 literary-related rejections in one year.
 The book follows Polly, an undocumented immigrant from China to the United States, and her son Deming, who is adopted by a white couple when Polly goes missing.

-The Leavers was inspired by a 2009 New York Times story about an undocumented immigrant woman who was held, largely in solitary confinement, for more than a year and a half.
+The Leavers was inspired by a 2009 New York Times story about an undocumented immigrant woman who was detained, largely in solitary confinement, for more than a year and a half.
 Reviewing the book in The New York Times, Gish Jen said Ko's book "has taken the headlines and reminded us that beyond them lie messy, brave, extraordinary, ordinary lives."

-The Leavers was a 2017 finalist for the National Book Award for fiction.
+The Leavers was a 2017 finalist for the National Book Award for Fiction.
 The judges’ citation called it "a bold reinvention of the Asian immigrant novel as great American novel."
 It was a finalist for the PEN/Hemingway Award and won the Asian Pacific American Award for Adult Fiction.

-The novel was a national best seller and named one of the best books of the year by NPR, Entertainment Weekly, Buzzfeed, The Los Angeles Times, Electric Literature and the Irish Times.
+The novel was a national best seller and named one of the best books of the year by NPR, Entertainment Weekly, BuzzFeed, the Los Angeles Times, Electric Literature, and The Irish Times.